mjeffries-pivotal/bosh-google-cpi-release/docs/concourse/README.md

 ### Create required infrastructure with Terraform

-1. cd to the directory containing [main.tf](main.tf) and [concourse.tf](concourse.tf) from this repository.
+1. From your terminal, change to the directory containing [main.tf](main.tf) and [concourse.tf](concourse.tf) from this repository.
 If you've just installed terraform, you'll need to run the `terraform init` command.

   ```
   cd ~/bosh-google-cpi-release/docs/concourse/
   terraform init
   ```

+2. Review the main.tf file.
+You may need to update it to specify a different network IP range depending on what's already running in your GCP account.
+The main.tf will use the following unless you change it:
+* bosh subnet - ip_cidr_range = "10.0.10.0/24"

+3. Review the concourse.tf file.
+You may need to update it to specify a different network IP range depending on what's already running in your GCP account.
+The concourse.tf will use the following unless you change it:
+* concourse subnet 1 - ip_cidr_range = "10.0.20.0/22"
+* concourse subnet 2 - ip_cidr_range = "10.0.40.0/22"

-2. In a terminal from the same directory where the 2 `.tf` files are located, view the Terraform execution plan to see the resources that will be created:
+4. From the same directory, view the Terraform execution plan to see the resources that will be created:

   ```
   terraform plan -var projectid=${projectid} -var region=${region} -var zone-1=${zone} -var zone-2=${zone2}
   ```

-3. Create the resources:
+5. Create the resources:

   ```
   terraform apply -var projectid=${projectid} -var region=${region} -var zone-1=${zone} -var zone-2=${zone2}